id10tothe9/ci-portfolio2-pong/README.md

 ## Features
 ### General Design
 #### Landing Page:
-- **Title & Subtitle:**
+- Title & Subtitle:
-The homepage showcases a title displaying the game's name and a subtitle that clearly communicates the website's purpose to the user.
+The homepage showcases a title displaying the game's name and a subtitle that clearly communicates the website's purpose to the user:
 ![Title & Subtitle](/assets/images/screenshots/titleAndSubtitle.png)

-- **Information Panel:**
+- Information Panel:
 An interactive interface is provided.
 It features two buttons on top that allow the user to navigate between their subjects.
-Clicking on one, activates it visually by switching its colour to black and activating its section for the user to see.
+Clicking on one, activates it visually by switching its colour to black and activating its section for the user to see:
 ![Navigation Buttons](/assets/images/screenshots/topButtons.png)

-A navigation bar is placed underneath the text section which allows the user to navigate between the slides of each section.
+- A navigation bar is placed underneath the text section which allows the user to navigate between the slides of each section:
 ![Navigation Bar](/assets/images/screenshots/nav.png)

-A button invites the user to click on it to navigate to the game page and start playing.
+- A button invites the user to click on it to navigate to the game page and start playing:
 ![Game Button](/assets/images/screenshots/playButton.png)

 #### The Pong Arena page:
-A heading bar over the gameboard provides the user with the names of the players and a button to start the game.
+- A heading bar over the gameboard provides the user with the names of the players and a button to start the game:
 ![Gameboard Info](/assets/images/screenshots/gameboardNav.png)

-The gameboard is entirely black with a defining white boundary to resemble the simple early displays.
+- The gameboard is entirely black with a defining white boundary to resemble the simple early displays.
 It features two paddles on each side, one is controlled by the computer and the other by the player.

-Underneath the gameboard a settings button is positioned.
+- Underneath the gameboard a settings button is positioned.
 Clicking on it opens a dialog for the user to choose a level of difficulty for the game.
 The user can click Enter to confirm his choice or cancel to get back to the game without a change.
-Clicking Enter will not work if no choice was selected.
+Clicking Enter will not work if no choice was selected:
 ![Gameboard And Settings Button](/assets/images/screenshots/gameboard.png)

 #### Functionality of the program:
 - By using event listeners, the user paddle responds to the movement of the mouse pointer inside the gameboard, as well as finger touch and movement on a touchscreen.
-- If the ball moves into the sections beyond the paddles the player loses.
+- If the ball moves into the sections beyond the paddles the player loses the round.
 - The gameboard features a countdown in its center that starts counting after the player clicks start, after the count down of three seconds is over the ball appears and the game can begin.
 - Throughout the scripts, I avoided using global variables as advised in the course.

 #### Features Left To Implement:
-- Show current level of difficulty
+- Show current level of difficulty.
-- Show current score and winning or losing the game after 11 points
+- Show current score and winning or losing the game after 11 points.
-- Stopping the paddles short before the edges.
+- Stopping the paddles short before the edges as in the original game.
 - After first game, start button becomes a play again button.